Ozzy Osbourne: Black Rain (2007) and Scream (2010)

 Osbourne revealed in July 2009 that he was currently seeking a new guitar player.
-While he states that he has not fallen out with Zakk Wylde, he said he felt his songs were beginning to sound like Black Label Society and fancied a change.
+While he stated that he had not fallen out with Zakk Wylde, he said he felt his songs were beginning to sound like Black Label Society and fancied a change.
 In August 2009, Osbourne performed at the gaming festival BlizzCon with a new guitarist in his line-up, Gus G. Osbourne also provided his voice and likeness to the video game Brütal Legend character The Guardian of Metal.
 In November, Slash featured Osbourne on vocals in his single "Crucify the Dead", and Osbourne with wife Sharon were guest hosts on WWE Raw.
 In December, Osbourne announced he would be releasing a new album titled Soul Sucka with Gus G, Tommy Clufetos on drums, and Blasko on bass.
 Negative fan feedback was brought to Osbourne's attention regarding the album title.
 In respect of fan opinion, on 29 March Osbourne announced his album would be renamed Scream.

-2010s

 On 13 April 2010, Osbourne announced the release date for Scream would be 15 June 2010.
 The release date was later changed to a week later.
 A single from the album, "Let Me Hear You Scream", debuted on 14 April 2010 episode of CSI: NY.
-The song spent eight weeks on the Billboard Rock Songs chart, peaking at No. 7.

 On 9 August 2010, Osbourne announced that the second single from the album would be "Life Won't Wait" and the video for the song would be directed by his son Jack.
-When asked of his opinions on Scream in an interview, Osbourne announced that he is "already thinking about the next album".
+When asked of his opinions on Scream in an interview, Osbourne announced that he was "already thinking about the next album".
 Osbourne's current drummer, Tommy Clufetos, has reflected this sentiment, saying that "We are already coming up with new ideas backstage, in the hotel rooms and at soundcheck and have a bunch of ideas recorded".
 In October 2014, Osbourne released Memoirs of a Madman, a collection celebrating his entire solo career.
 A CD version contained 17 singles from across his career, never before compiled together.
 The DVD version contained music videos, live performances, and interviews.

+Second Black Sabbath Reunion Tour, 13 (2013) and The End Tour

+By 2011, Osbourne had reconciled with Iommi, and the original line-up of Black Sabbath announced a second reunion world tour and new album.
+They played their first concert of the tour in May 2012, at the O2 Academy with Tommy Clufetos from Osbourne's solo lineup assuming touring duties after Ward dropped out for contractual reasons.
+13 was released on 11 June 2013 with Rage Against the Machine's Brad Wilk stepping in on drums and topped both the UK Albums Chart and the US Billboard 200.
+In November of the same year, the band also released a live album.

+In January 2016, Black Sabbath began a farewell tour, titled "The End", supposedly signifying the final performances of Black Sabbath.
+The final shows of The End Tour took place at the Genting Arena in Birmingham and released as a live album.